Zero- and Few-shot Sound Event Localization and Detection: Method

 \subsection{Combination of CLAP and Embed-ACCDOA}

 To improve the zero-shot SELD performance in single source cases, we combine the embed-ACCDOA model and the CLAP audio encoder in inference.
-When there is only one source after the thresholding, we calculate the cosine similarity between the support embeddings and the embedding from the CLAP encoder $\hat{\Vec{E}}_{t,\mathrm{CLAP}}$.
+When there is only one source after the thresholding, we calculate the cosine similarity between the support embeddings and the embedding from the CLAP encoder $\hat{\Vec{E}}_{t,\mathrm{CLAP}}$ \red{instead of the embedding predicted by embed-ACCDOA}.
 We finally use the class $\hat{c}_{t,\mathrm{CLAP}}$, which is calculated as

-where we utilize the full length signal of the first channel $\Vec{X}^{q,(1)}$, following training phase.
+where we utilize the entire length signal of the first channel $\Vec{X}^{q,(1)}$, following the training phase.